Nu släpps Jag är en annan nu

 I took up my guitar and set about working at the craft, trying to create something of my own that could trigger that unexplainable feeling in my chest.

 At the time of writing we’re still in the midst of Corona with all the restrictions and everything else that comes with it.
 I’ve just spent a full year, and then some, in the studio.
 Writing, arranging, recording and producing new music.
-The first fruits of my labor are now being released.
-10.000 Starlings (listen/buy), the first single of the STRAND album (Ax Records), is out 12.3.
-The album itself will be out in the fall of this year/2021.
+Slow, the new single off STRANDs upcoming album, is out 26.11.
+The album itself will be released on Presence Records in the spring of 2022.
 Hopefully with live gigs to go with it.

 There are also 20 songs written and recorded for a planned multidisciplinary artwork.
 It’s me collaborating with people representing different forms of art (music, dance, video art etc.) for a staged spectacle.
 This project will produce recorded music as well as performances.
 It will however be put on hold during the fall of 2021 as I am then busy working on the music for a similar performance planned as part of the Åland 100-celebrations in the spring of 2022.
 In the near future I shall also start working on the music for a 6 x 40-minutes tv-series set in 1759.